Trusted WordPress tutorials, when you need them most.

 2. WPForms

-WPForms is the perfect choice if you want to accept blog posts from authors without giving them access to the back end of your website.
-You can preserve the security of your site by asking guest bloggers to submit their posts using forms.
+WPForms is the perfect choice if you want to accept blog posts from authors without giving them access to your website’s back end.
+By asking guest bloggers to submit their posts using forms, you can preserve your site’s security.

 But WPForms can do a whole lot more than that.
-In fact, it has proven to be an excellent choice for our contact form needs.
+In fact, we use it on the WPBeginner site for all our contact form needs.
 For details, see our WPForms review.

 Overall, we think it is the best WordPress contact form plugin on the market, and you can use it for your other form needs.
 It allows you to easily build forms using a simple drag and drop form builder.